5.6 Dangerous Propensity Evaluations¶

 Challenges in propensity evaluation design.
 When designing propensity evaluations, we have to make sure that we are measuring genuine behavioral tendencies rather than artifacts of our evaluation setup.
 Modern language models are highly sensitive to context and framing, which means subtle aspects of how we structure our evaluations can dramatically impact the results (Sclar et al., 2023).
 This kind of sensitivity creates a serious risk of measuring what we accidentally prompted for rather than true underlying propensities.
 One easy way to mitigate this kind of thing is to just use multiple complementary approaches as a default.
 Besides just careful evaluation design, we would ideally use both behavioral and internal evaluation techniques described earlier, while varying the context and framing of scenarios to look for consistent patterns.

 How much do propensity evaluations matter relative to capability evaluations?
 The question of what to allocate limited resources to is important.
 Is it more important to measure what a system can do, or what it tends to do?
 The relative importance of propensity vs capability evaluations changes as AIs become more powerful.
-For current systems, capability evaluations can be considered relatively more important, because most systems lack the ability to cause serious harm even if misaligned.
-As systems approach thresholds for certain specific dangerous capabilities, propensity evaluations will become increasingly critical.
+Capability evaluations are important for all levels of systems including those not at the frontier.
+However, as systems approach thresholds for certain specific dangerous capabilities, propensity evaluations will become increasingly more important.
 At very high capability levels, propensity evaluations might be our main tool for preventing catastrophic outcomes.

 5.6.1 Deception (Propensity)¶